google/python-fire/docs/using-cli.md

 ### `--completion`: Generating a completion script <a name="completion-flag"></a>

 Call `widget -- --completion` to generate a completion script for the Fire CLI `widget`.
-To save the completion script to your home directory, for e.g. you could run `widget -- --completion > ~/.widget-completion`.
+To save the completion script to your home directory, you could e.g. run `widget -- --completion > ~/.widget-completion`.
 You should then source this file; to get permanent completion, source this file from your `.bashrc` file.